apache/beam/website/src/documentation/patterns/side-inputs.md

 meaning that each window on the main input will be matched to a single version of side input data.

-Described approach can be implemented using combination of PeriodicSequence or PeriodicImpulse PTransforms and SDF Read or ReadAll
-PTransforms:
+Implementation of described approach can be narrowed down to:

-1. Use the PeriodicImpulse or PeriodicSequence PTransform to generate an infinite sequence of elements at required processing time intervals and assign them to separate windows.
+1. Use the PeriodicImpulse or PeriodicSequence PTransform to:
+    * Generate an infinite sequence of elements at required processing time intervals
+    * Assign them to separate windows.

-1. Read data using Read operation triggered by arrival of PCollection element.
+1. Fetch data using SDF Read or ReadAll PTransform triggered by arrival of PCollection element.
 1. Apply side input.

 ```java